-2 Due to the variable nature of CPA's monthly RA requirements, non-peak months may exceed the applicable Maximum Hedge %.
+2 Due to the variable nature of CPA's RA requirements, hours other than the RA Net Peak Hours may exceed the applicable Maximum Hedge %.

 5.1 Hedge Program Metrics

 The success of the Energy Risk Hedging Strategy will be measured by realizing power supply costs in line with the budgeted power supply costs used to set customer rates, as well as by reducing CPA's exposure to commodity price risk.